 After making buckwheat crackers with sun dried tomatoes, olives, smoked paprika and sunflower seeds last week, I was eager to try a plainer combination with fewer ingredients.
 However, I wanted to use two grains and my choice came down to quinoa in addition to buckwheat, as it’s possible to process it into batter after soaking.
 Also, my goal was to make a leaner version of crackers using less seeds – only 1 tablespoon of sesame seeds and 1 tablespoon of ground flax seeds.
+Here it is quinoa-buckwheat crackers.

 Be aware, that oil-free doesn’t mean eat-as-much-as-you-can!
 For example, nuts and seeds have very high fat content.
 I compiled a short table for you to see how much calories actually come from fat in case of nuts and seeds that we eat every day: